Fact-checking Rocketman: Elton John's real life versus movie fiction

 Were Elton John’s songs written in the order they seem to be in the movie?

-Rocketman is a musical in every sense of the word, so rather than following the traditional biopic format (writing the plot of the movie and then placing the songs in as they were created) it places the songs as they move the plot forward.
-“The Bitch Is Back” made sense for an early scene in which John reflects on his childhood from rehab, and “Saturday Night’s All Right for Fighting” fit the narrative of young Reggie’s struggles better than it did in the scenes from the early 70s, when the song was actually written.
+Rocketman is a musical in every sense of the word, so rather than following the traditional biopic format (writing the plot of the movie and then placing in the songs as they were created) it places the songs as they move the plot forward.
+"The Bitch Is Back" made sense for an early scene in which John reflects on his childhood while in rehab, and "Saturday Night's All Right for Fighting" fit the narrative of young Reggie's struggles better than it did in the scenes from the early '70s when the song was actually written.